-4.10.2 Guidance for Leak Test
+4.10.2 Guidance for Leak Testing

-Leak test should be performed after proof-pressure test.
-During the leak check, the pressure level should be maintained at MEOP for 30 minutes minimum after the background has stabilized if the test leak rate is $1 \times 10^{-6}$ SCC /sec or higher.
-If the test leak rate is less than $1 \times 10^{-6}$ scc/sec (e.g. $1 \times 10^{-7}$ SCC/sec), the pressure level should be maintained at MEOP for an approximately longer than 30 minutes.
+Leak testing should be performed after proof-pressure test.
+During the leak check, the pressure level should be maintained at MEOP for 30 min minimum after the background has stabilized if the test leak rate is 1×10^{-6} SCC /s or higher.
+If the test leak rate is less than 1×10^{-6} scc/s (e.g., 1×10^{-7} SCC/s), the pressure level should be maintained at MEOP for approximately 30 min or longer.

-If hydrocarbon contaminants, such as oils or other liquids are introduced into the tank prior to leak test, the tank should be cleaned and dried prior to leak test to prevent corruption of the leak test due to leak signature scavenging by the contaminant.
+If hydrocarbon contaminants, such as oils or other liquids, are introduced into the tank prior to leak testing, the tank should be cleaned and dried prior to leak testing to prevent corruption of the leak test due to leak signature scavenging by the contaminant.
 In any case, as a minimum, the vessel should be dried before leak testing.
-Required end item cleanliness is not necessary to conduct a valid leak test.
+Required end-item cleanliness is not necessary to conduct a valid leak test.